Prismik/prismik.github.io/content/projects/swifttracer/index.md

 }
 ```

-Now, this comes with a caveat, and it is that `vDSP` is much easier to setup with collections of scalar.
+Now, this comes with a caveat, and it is that `vDSP` is much easier to set up with collections of scalar.
 For that reason, SwiftTracer's implementation of a `PixelBuffer` uses an array of `Float` instead of an array of RGB pixels.
 What this mean is that in order to mutate the i-th element using our expected `buffer[i] = value`, we must hide away that representation from the user.

 ```swift
 subscript(i: Int) -> Color {